robch/book-of-ai/dev/prompt-user-create-sample-overview.md

 Final notes:
 * Do **NOT** create any new files, other than the one new sample overview file.
 * Double check that you've covered the key points in the sample(s) in the new page like were covered in `{old_sample_overview_fqn}`.
+* There may be some differences in the samples, so be sure to document the new sample accurately.
 * Don't forget to use `title=...` for bash code blocks

 Now, do your work; don't tell me what you're going to do, just do it.